mind-yer-website/mind-yer-website.github.io/docs/index.md

   }
   ```

+### Inline CSS
+Never never never use inline CSS.
+Its lazy and theres no reason to use it.

+Add or use an existing class on the element, and add the styles to a css file

+### Dont edit, override

+Dont edit existing styles on a site e.g. theme.css.
+Editing the existing styles makes it hard to upgrade the theme in future, makes it harder to debug and get assistance from the theme developers

+Instead, and custom styles should be put into a 'custom' css file, which overwrites the exiting styles.
+Doing this means we can keep the integrity of the existing theme, and if needed, can remove the custom styles

 ### Depth of applicability

 Don't over-specify CSS selectors.
 Overly specified selectors are difficult to understand and lead to subsequent selectors needing to be of an even higher specificity.
 (See SMACSS' [depth of applicability](http://smacss.com/book/applicability)):